 My name is Kylie Triggell – nice to meet you and welcome to my little corner of the world.

-I’m a 34-year-old based in sunny Queensland with an unhealthy obsession with words.
+I’m a writer and journalist based in sunny Queensland with an unhealthy obsession with words.
 I’ll devour them any time, any place, in almost any format (although I find a side of tea or a red wine often makes the experience all the more enjoyable).
 So it makes sense that I’ve made a career out of words.

-For almost a decade I’ve been a journalist based out of Brisbane, first working in regional newspapers where I covered everything from federal politics to local happenings in the community and everything in between before making the jump to the world of magazine publishing where I rapidly fell in love with the art of telling stories in long form.
+I’ve honed my skills for more than a decade, first working in regional newspapers where I covered everything from federal politics to local happenings in the community and everything in between before making the jump to the world of magazine publishing where I rapidly fell in love with the art of telling stories in long form.

 Which brings us here.
 Black tea, white pages is my life summed up in words.
 Travel, food, musings, and adventurings all in one place, maybe with a pretty image or three to go with them.

 I hope you enjoy your visit, whether it’s a fun way to while away some time or to see if we can work together.

 Some facts about me (in no particular order):